 When asked "How do you know?" students support their answer with observations.

 Raise questions about the natural world and seek answers by making careful observations, noting what happens when you interact with an object, and sharing the answers with others.

 Describe an object's change in position relative to other objects or a background.
 For example: Forward, backward, going up, going down.

 Demonstrate that objects move in a variety of ways, including a straight line, a curve, a circle, back and forth, and at different speeds.
 For example: Spinning toy and rocking toy.

 Describe how push and pull forces can make objects move.
 For example: Push and pull objects on smooth and rough surfaces.

 Request a Learning Lab

-Learning Labs are available for school groups at 10 a.m., 11 a.m. or 12 p.m. on Tuesdays and Fridays, from September to May.
-Minimum/Maximum class size: 18/30 students.
+Learning Labs are available for school groups at 10 a.m., 11 a.m. or 12 p.m.
+They occur on Wednesdays, Thursdays, and Fridays during October-November and January-May.
+(In May, Tuesdays also become available.)
+Minimum/Maximum class size: 16/32 students.
 Reservations are required at least 2 weeks in advance for Learning Labs.
 To make your reservation, fill out the Field Trip Reservation Request, email , or call (651) 221-9444 Tuesday - Friday, 9 a.m. - 4 p.m.